Recent Changes - Search:

 # chkconfig vsftpd on

-chkconfig sends a SIGHUP signal to the xinetd process to force it to re-evaluate its services, so there is no need to do anything else.
+chkconfig sends a SIGHUP signal to the xinetd process to force it to re-evaluate its services, so there is no need to do anything else for it to work straight away.
 Check the output of the message log to ensure everything went fine:

 # tail /var/log/messages